GoogleChrome/lighthouse-ci/README.md

 **NOTE:** This is not official documentation.
 You're encouraged to familiarize yourself with Lighthouse CI and read through [Getting Started](./docs/getting-started.md) before continuing.

-- [Integerate Lighthouse CI for static website generator](https://blog.akansh.com/integrate-lighthouse-ci-with-static-site-generators/) - An article on integrating Lighthouse CI with static website generators like Gatsby, Jekyll, etc.
+- [Integrate Lighthouse CI for static website generator](https://blog.akansh.com/integrate-lighthouse-ci-with-static-site-generators/) - An article on integrating Lighthouse CI with static website generators like Gatsby, Jekyll, etc.